bemosior/reposervice/Building Instructions.md

 			flush privileges;
 			EOM

+1. Create symbolic link in Apache's htdocs directory to the drupal directory of the git repo.
+1. Delete the `sites/all/settings.php` file
-1. Go through the Drupal install instructions
+1. Go through the Drupal install web pages
+1. `drush enable lyr_base_islandora`

 ## Setting up Fedora Commons
 Be sure `$SERVICE_HOME/bootstrap.sh` has been run to set the environment variables.
 You'll see failures for the 'sed' replacements in the `$FEDORA_HOME` directory -- that is okay.
 Having the `$FEDORA_HOME` and `$CATALINA_HOME` environment variables set, though, will preconfigure defaults in the repository installer.